IITD-data-systems/ws-2024/lab1/index.md

 ```
 ### Running the code

-Run the `client.py` file to start the word count application.
+Once you are done with the implementation/TODOs, run the `client.py` file to start the word count application.

 ```bash
 python client.py